espressif/esp-idf/docs/en/security/flash-encryption.rst

 Possible Failures
 ^^^^^^^^^^^^^^^^^
 Once flash encryption is enabled and if the ``FLASH_CRYPT_CNT`` eFuse value has an odd number of bits set then all the partitions (which are marked with encryption flag) are expected to contain encrypted ciphertext.
-Below are three typical failure cases if the ESP32 is loaded with plaintext data:
+Below are three typical failure cases if the {IDF_TARGET_NAME} is loaded with plaintext data:

 1. In case the bootloader partition is re-updated with plaintext bootloader image the ROM loader will fail to load the bootloader and following type of failure will be displayed: